-The EBAN (Employee By Another Name) dilemma regarding reimbursed expenses.
+The EBAN (Employee By Another Name) dilemma regarding reimbursed expenses

-In the last 10 years there has been an explosion of worker who were previously conventional W-2 workers earning a salary who now find themselves self-employed by the same or similar type companies.
+In the last 10 years there has been an explosion of workers who were previously conventional W-2 workers earning a salary who now find themselves self-employed by the same or similar type companies.
 Often these self-employed people are reimbursed for supplies, travel and meals expenses incurred in servicing their clients.

 I’m sure everyone reading this has read articles about the plague of fraudulent tax returns filed in recent years.
 The IRS has identified form 1099-MISC compliance as a top priority to help combat this fraud; something they really have never focused on years ago.